code-423n4/2023-08-arbitrum-findings/data/berlin-101-Q.md

 # L-08 requireSafesEquivalent() function in SecurityCouncilMgmtUpgradeLib uses underscore prefix inconsistently for its arguments
 Safe2 parameter does not use underscore: https://github.com/ArbitrumFoundation/governance/blob/c18de53820c505fc459f766c1b224810eaeaabc5/src/gov-action-contracts/AIPs/SecurityCouncilMgmt/SecurityCouncilMgmtUpgradeLib.sol#L30-L32C35

+# L-09 Inconsistency in naming due to using "remover" and "removal" terminology at the same time
+Example: https://github.com/ArbitrumFoundation/governance/blob/c18de53820c505fc459f766c1b224810eaeaabc5/src/security-council-mgmt/factories/L2SecurityCouncilMgmtFactory.sol#L141.
+This should be harmonized.
+The suggestion is to use "remover".